 Hawaii is one of the most popular tropical escapes in the US, but that popularity can make some spots feel a bit too touristed.
 Yet there’s still one island that remains mostly undiscovered: Lanai.
 Once home to the world’s largest pineapple plantation, Lanai — fittingly nicknamed the Pineapple Island — entices travelers with the most seclusion out of Hawaii’s six publicly accessible islands.
 With a population of just 3,000 people, Lanai and most of its 140 square miles remain uninhabited and unspoiled.
-A stay on Lanai feels like vacationing on your own private island.
+A stay on Lanai, Hawaii, feels like vacationing on your own private island.

-Getting there is surprisingly easy.
+Getting to Lanai, Hawaii, is surprisingly easy.

 According to official statistics, Lanai saw just 73,000 visitors in 2018 compared to nearly six million on Oahu and nearly three million on Maui.
 Even most of the locals who live on Hawaii’s other islands haven’t been to Lanai.